Opting in to subscription billing

 - With charge upfront billing, new patrons pay to unlock membership access upon signing up.
 With monthly billing, there’s no signup payment required to unlock access

-- With charge upfront, patrons’ 1st-of-the-month payment is for the current month (e.g., March 1st for March).
+- With charge upfront, patrons’ 1st-of-the-month payment is for the current month (e.g. 1 March for March).
 With monthly billing, patrons’ 1st-of-the-month charge is for the previous month’s membership access

-We go into further detail about charge upfront billing in this help center overview: How does charge upfront billing work?
+We go into further detail about charge upfront billing in this help centre overview: How does charge upfront billing work?